Man's Gin

-Man's Gin is a dark folk rock band, led by multi-instrumentalist Erik Wunder of the black metal band Cobalt.
-Wunder is the vocalist, lyricist, guitarist, drummer, and composer of the band.
+Man's Gin is a dark folk rock band, formerly led by multi-instrumentalist Erik Wunder of the black metal band Cobalt.
+Wunder was the vocalist, lyricist, guitarist, drummer, and composer of the band.
 Man’s Gin began in 2005 as a two-man project in Fort Collins, Colorado, consisting of Erik Wunder and guitarist friend Clint Kamerzell.
 The two focused on the interaction of voice and guitars and building expansive epic songs on simplistic platforms.
 ‘The Rum Demos’ (never widely released) was recorded in the winter months of 2006, receiving praise and recognition in many circles of the local Colorado underground scene.